 If you don’t want to try other methods, buying and using a commercial cleaner is the best option.
 There are a lot of jewelry cleaners out there that can do the work.
 All you need to do is to find a non-toxic product that will not irritate your skin.

+To keep your gold clean, only wear it when you are going out, and to prevent it from becoming dirty or dull, follow our prevention tips.
 So what are you waiting for?
-Follow any tips above and keep your gold pieces clean, well-polished, and beautiful.
+Follow the tips above and keep your gold pieces clean, well-polished, and beautiful.